EmotionCognitionLab/ET-remove-artifacts/README.md

 ### Using the Manual Plot Editor

-The manual plot editor is designed to *complement* the blink removal algorithm - needless to say, do not use this tool to manipulate the data.
+The manual plot editor is designed to *complement* the blink removal algorithm.
 At this stage of preprocessing, best practice is to dissociate the eye-tracking data from subject info and behavioral data.

 Even though the blink removal algorithm adequately removes most of the blink events, there may be unusual artifacts that remain undetected by the algorithm.
 Some pupil data may have periods of "messy signal" (e.g., head movement + eye closing), and the algorithm may do a poor job at interpolating across these artifacts.
 The plot editor allows you to remove undetected artifacts or redo interpolation.